jkunimune/nibasa/how-to-use.md

 More precise comparisons can be made by adding "zoi" or "par".
 - mi ga mi-mon bi ze zoi lau. = I am the oldest of us.
-- mi ga tu bi ze par ????. = I am just as stubborn as you.
+- mi ga tu sam na ????. = I am just as stubborn as you.